Table of Contents

 What is the best way to set up and calibrate a weather station barometer?

-The best way is to adjust your ABS value (station pressure) to be as accurate as you can.
+The best way is to adjust your ABS value (station pressure) to be as accurate as possible.
 All the other pressure values depend on it.
-Other than sending your pressure sensor to an expensive calibration lab, the best way is to accomplish this goal is to compare your sensor pressure side-by-side with a calibrated reference barometer.
+Other than sending your pressure sensor to an expensive calibration lab, the best way to get an accurate ABS (absolute pressure) is to compare your sensor pressure ABS reading side-by-side with a calibrated reference barometer.

 Since most of us don't have pressure chambers or expensive calibration lab equipment, our calibrated reference should be another barometer that has higher specifications than yours.
 Ideally, the reference barometer should have some evidence of an accuracy certification, i.e. NIST traceable or equivalent.